ivangzn/cvres/README.md

 ## About

-Command-line application that allows you to create professional resumes in a specific visual format quickly and easily, using HTML.
+Command-line application that allows to create professional resumes with different visual formats quickly and easily.

 [See an example](example/example.pdf).